apigee-labs/rapier/README.md

 queryPathSelectorLocation | `string` | Either the string "pathSegment" or "pathParameter".
 The default is "pathParameter".
 This controls whether the selector for a multi-valued relationship appears in a separate path segment of the URL, or as a path parameter in the same path segment as the relationship name. patchConsumes | `string` | The media type used for PATCH requests.
-Default is `['application/merge-patch+json']` errorResponse | `schema` | the schema of the response for all error cases. the default is `{}`
+Default is `['application/merge-patch+json']` errorResponse | `schema` | the schema of the response for all error cases. the default is `{}` useEtag | `boolean` | Whether or not the ETag and If-Match headers are used to detect update collisions. default is True

 #### <a name="entities"></a>Entities